 As noted above, sanitary sewer service area plans are an important part of the basis for State agency review and approval of proposed sewer extensions.
-Policies adhered to by the Wisconsin Department of Natural Resources and Department of Safety and Professional Services prohibit or otherwise limit the extension of sanitary sewers to serve development in certain environmentally significant lands identified in local sewer service area plans.
-The following restrictions were in effect at the time the regional plan was completed in 2016:
+Policies adhered to by the DNR and DSPS prohibit or otherwise limit the extension of sanitary sewers to serve development in certain environmentally significant lands identified in local sewer service area plans.
+The following restrictions were in effect at the time VISION 2050 was completed in 2016:

-• The extension of sanitary sewers to serve new development in primary environmental corridors is confined to limited recreational and institutional uses and rural-density residential development (maximum of one dwelling unit per five acres) in areas other than wetlands, floodplain, shorelands, 10 and steep slope (12 percent or greater).
+- The extension of sanitary sewers to serve new development in primary environmental corridors is confined to limited recreational and institutional uses and rural-density residential development (maximum of one dwelling unit per five acres) in areas other than wetlands, floodplain, shorelands10, and steep slope (12 percent or greater). - The extension of sanitary sewers to serve development in portions of secondary environmental corridors and isolated natural resource areas comprised of wetlands, floodplains, shorelands, or steep slope is not permitted.